ezavesky/udnd_03_maze/Walkthrough/nomination/README.md

 (Posted as information for a nomination -- thanks!)

 ## Overview
 This project got a little out of hand, but it was fun the whole time.
-From the onset, two goals were to
-   a. make it a fun maze experience for myself and my users (my family) and
-   b. get some hands-on experience with a lot of the interesting functions that Unity offered.
+From the onset, two goals were to (a) make it a fun maze experience for myself and my users (my family) and (b) get some hands-on experience with a lot of the interesting functions that Unity offered.

 During design, these goals included (a) object and physics interactions for balloons, (b) render textures for "in game cameras", (c) truly moving a user in 3D (up/down) to explore a complex space.